mohamed-tipo/Credit-Card-Fraud-Detection-Project/README.md

 Credit-Card-Fraud-Detection-Project

-This project focuses on building a machine learning model to detect fraudulent credit card transactions.
+This project focuses on building a machine-learning model to detect fraudulent credit card transactions.
 With financial security being a top priority for both customers and credit card companies, identifying potential fraud early can prevent unauthorized charges and mitigate risks.

 Project Overview